allantestaten/browns_project/README.md

 # Executive Summary
 * In this dataset Browns lose more games than they win
-* 3 Models were created, Best model performs 30% better than baseline model
+* 4 Models were created, Best model performs 42% better than the baseline model
-* drivers of target variable : region, product, retailer and sale method
+* drivers of target variable : two hundred yards gained, under 300 total yards allowed and less than two turnovers
-* Recommend shifting some inventory from walmart to better performing retailers
+* The browns should game plan to rush for more than 200 yards per game, allow less than 300 total yards on defense and turn the ball over less than two times each game

 # Initial Thoughts
-The retailer would be the most important driver of predicting operating margin
+The browns rushing yards, turnovers and amount of yard given up by the defense per game would contribute to the outcome of the game.

 # The Plan
+* Data Acquisition
-* Acquire data from data.world at this specific url https://data.world/stellabigail/adidas-us-sales-datasets
+    * This data was acquired on Dec 21 from https://www.pro-football-reference.com/teams/cle/2022.htm
+    * Download the Schedule & Game Results for the 2019, 2020, 2021 and 2022 season
+    * Combine the data of the seasons downloaded into one document to read into jupyter notebook

 * Prepare data
    * Deleted top row of excel sheet
    * Dropped columns
+        * Week
+        * Day
-        * Invoice Date
+        * Date
-        * unnamed column
-        * operating profit
+        * Unnamed: 3
-        * reetailer id
+        * Unnamed: 4
-        * total sales
+        * OT
-        * price per unit
+        * Rec
+    * Remove the bye weeks from each season
+    * Remove the last three columns of the excel sheet
+    * Renamed columns to more readable names
     * Performed get dummies on region, retailer, product and sales method columns
-    * replaced spaces with underscores and made all words lower case
+    * Replaced spaces with underscores and made all words lower case
+    * Convert all numerical columns to integer data types

-* Explore data in search of drivers of operating margin
+* Explore data in search of drivers of game result
    * Answer the following initial questions
-       * What are the median and mean operating margin
+       * What is the mode of the result?
-       * What is the mean home price?
+       * Have the Browns won more games at home or away?
-       * Does region have a relationship with operating margin?
-       * Does product have a relationship with operating margin?
-       * Does retailer have a relationship with operarting margin?
-       * Is there a relationship between operating margin and sales method?
+       * Is there a significant difference in the mean of rush yards in games resulting in wins compared to all games?
+       * Is there a significant difference in the mean of turnovers in games resulting in wins compared to all games?
+       * Is there a significant difference in the mean between rushing for more than 200 yards in games resulting in wins compared to all games?
+       * Is there a significant difference in the mean of games where total yards allowed is less than 300 yards compared to all games?
+       * Is there a significant difference in the mean of games where turnovers are less than 2 compared to all games?

 * Develop a Model to predict an accurate value of the operating margin
    * Use drivers supported by statistical test results to build predictive models
    * Evaluate all models on train
    * Evaluate top models on validate data
-   * Select the best model based on lowest Root Mean Squared Error
+   * Select the best model based on best accuracy with awareness of over fitting
    * Evaluate the best model on test data

 * Draw conclusions